|Funding Program:||Northern Australia Roads Program

 |Local Council/Shire:||Shire of Halls Creek

 The Broome Cape Leveque Road provides the main transport link through the Dampier Peninsula.
-The Road supports access for tourists, pearling and farming industries and local communities.
+The road supports access for tourists, pearling and farming industries and local communities.

 The unsealed sections of the Road have gradually been deteriorating, with sections falling below the nautral surface, requiring road users to negotiate steep banks in order to pass.

 The project will improve safety, accessibility and productivity, thereby contributing to economic development in the Dampier Peninsula by supporting access for Indigenous communities, pastoral stations and the pearling and tourism industries.
+The upgrade will see travel times improve with savings of up to 70 minutes expected once completed.
+It is expected that flood immunity will also increase resulting in less road closures.

 The Australian Government has committed up to $52.53 million towards this $65.66 million project.